Marion Coutts: Visual art

 Coutts is known for her non-linear film and video style, often juxtaposed with sculpture to create immersive installations, sometimes with elements that invite viewers to participate in the work.
 For 1999's Fresh Air, she built a set of three irregularly shaped ping-pong tables, which replicated maps of London's Battersea, Regent's, and Hyde Park, each bisected by a table tennis net.
-That same year Eclipse took a small garden greenhouse which was periodically filled with artificial fog, fittingly at London's Gasworks Gallery.
+That same year, Eclipse took a small garden greenhouse which was periodically filled with artificial fog, fittingly at London's Gasworks Gallery.
 2000's Assembly superimposed film of flocking starlings onto a wooden lectern.
 In 2001's Decalogue, Coutts emblazoned a set of tenpins with each of the Ten Commandments.

 2002's Cult beckoned onlookers to squeeze between a configuration of rectangular columns and peer into the eyes of a black cat looped in semi-stillness on nine video monitors.
-Artforum said that, "Cult evokes prehistoric standing stone circles as well as hieratic Egyptian cat sculpture-in ancient Egypt, the cat goddess Bastet was the patroness of family happiness."
-First installed at London's Chisendale Gallery, the gallery describes the work:
+Artforum stated, "Cult evokes prehistoric standing stone circles as well as hieratic Egyptian cat sculpture-in ancient Egypt, the cat goddess Bastet was the patroness of family happiness."
+First installed at London's Chisenhale Gallery, the gallery describes the work:

 The viewer first experiences the group from a distance, the monitor screens providing the only source of light.
 Moving onto the platform and amongst the screens, visitors are made aware that each cat is moving, but barely perceptibly.
 From any position, only two or three of the cats' faces are visible.
 Each cat goes through a cycle of opening and closing their eyes, of waking and sleeping and each cycle remains dogmatically out of sync with its neighbours.

 Coutts has enlisted Ex-Dog Faced Hermans guitarist Andy Moor to score many of her short films.
 Shot on super-8, her 2000 film Epic follows the adventures of a life-sized model horse as it's ceremonially carried through the city of Rome.
 2002's No Evil Star, named for the second half of a well-known palindrome, shows closeups of live mealworms colonizing a clay city.
 Moor also scored Twenty Six Things, a film that Coutts comprised from artifacts collected by Henry Wellcome that she herself was never permitted to touch.